descarteslabs/descarteslabs-python/README.md

   formerly included (e.g. TensorFlow, SciKit Learn, PyTorch).
 This has reduced the base image size by an order of magnitude, making function build times and job startup overhead commensurately faster.
   Any functions which require such additional packages can add them in as needed via the `requirements=` parameter.
-While doing so will increase image size, it will generally still be much better than the prior "Everything and the kitchen sink" approach.
+While doing so will increase image size, it will generally still be much smaller and faster than the prior "Everything and the kitchen sink" approach.
 Existing Functions with older images will continue to work as always, but any newly minted `Function`` using the new client will be using one of the new slim images.